Guidelines for Writing DPC Routines

 For example, DpcForIsr and CustomDpc routines can neither access nor allocate pageable memory, and they cannot wait for kernel dispatcher objects to be set to the signaled state.
 On the other hand, they can acquire and release a driver's executive spin lock with KeAcquireSpinLockAtDpcLevel and KeReleaseSpinLockFromDpcLevel, which run faster than KeAcquireSpinLock and KeReleaseSpinLock.

-Although a DPC routine cannot make blocking calls, it can queue a work item to run in a system worker thread that runs at IRQL = PASSIVE_LEVEL.
+Although a DPC routine cannot make blocking calls, it can queue a work item to run in a system worker thread that runs at IRQL equal to PASSIVE_LEVEL.
 The work item can make blocking calls that wait on dispatcher objects.
 To queue a work item, a DpcForIsr routine typically calls a routine such as IoQueueWorkItem, and a CustomDpc routine typically calls the ExQueueWorkItem routine.

 DpcForIsr and CustomDpc routines are typically responsible for starting the next I/O operation on the device.